zwave-js/zwave-js-ui/docs/getting-started/rpi-docker-howto.md

 	sudo apt install python3.pip
 	sudo pip3 -v install docker-compose  (is the -v really needed?)

-Optional (don't do unless you have an issue)
-	• wget -q -O - https://razberry.z-wave.me/install | sudo bash
-	• This installed a bunch of stuff like avahai, libssl etc by script, unknown if this is needed as when I uninstalled none of those thigs were wiped out, only install this if a)you get an issue error with docker or b)you might need this to initialize the raZberry zwave module.
-	• Later clarification - I looked at script and uninstalled everything it installed and all seems ok, so this section is not needed.

 # Configure zwave2mqtt container

 	cd ~